Claim: Congress has approved a program to provide welfare recipients with free cars and a monthly stipend for gas.

 $100.
 Starting January 2015?

-Origins: On 29 August 2014, Empire News published an article positing that Congress, despite being in summer recess, had passed a White House-sponsored bill to provide free new cars to people on public assistance:
+Origins: On 29 August 2014, Empire News published an article positing Congress, despite being in summer recess, had passed a White House-sponsored bill to provide free new cars to people on public assistance:

 White House press secretary Josh Earnest announced the launching of the program in a late press briefing yesterday evening.
 The free automobile program gives low-income Americans the opportunity to take ownership of a vehicle at no cost, and will also include a monthly gas card for $100.
 Any United States Citizen receiving welfare benefits qualifies for the program, which will be starting on January 5, 2015, said Earnest.